open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

-This repository contains the code and simulation files for the submitted paper title "Autonomous Wind Turbine Inspection Framework Enabled by Visual Tracking Nonlinear Model Predictive Control (VT-NMPC)".
+This repository contains the code and simulation files for the submitted paper titled "Visual Tracking Nonlinear Model Predictive Control Method for Autonomous Wind Turbine Inspection".
+[Link to paper]([https://releases.ubuntu.com/18.04/](https://ieeexplore.ieee.org/abstract/document/10406329?casa_token=E3nhD10-h10AAAAA:aJ4iZipbMURKRQeuiITx9BC0teooc_D5BAb71Vfi4Cw4mCCRAa4WPwd7oUVGSTe0xXLezf0lSw))

 For this purpose, a time optimal path planner and a Visual tracking MPC is developed.

 We provide a general inspection framework, that takes the dimensions of the wind turbine as input, and provides the optimal attitude rate and thrust command to the drone to acheive time optimal coverage.